bedwards/neuralese/the_oblique_path.md

 *For reference, AI-2027 predicts: Stock market up 30%.
 Junior software engineer market in turmoil.
 Business gurus push AI skills.
 Large anti-AI protests.*

-**Three radically different paths:**
+**Three paths diverging from AI-2027's focus on protests:**

-1. **The Compliance Purge** (35%): The Eliza Kowalski Act triggers mass layoffs as AI companies scramble to comply.
-But the laid-off workers know where the bodies are buried.
-A wave of whistleblowers emerges, each revelation worse than the last.
+1. **The Compliance Costs** (35%): The Kowalski Act proves more expensive to implement than anyone expected.
+Smaller AI companies fold.
+The compliance burden advantages the giants, accelerating consolidation in ways the regulators didn't intend.

-2. **The Underground** (35%): Regulated AI retreats from the mainstream.
-Unregulated AI flourishes in the shadows—offshore servers, encrypted apps, dark web markets.
-The gap between compliant AI and underground AI creates a two-tier system nobody intended.
+2. **The Underground** (40%): Regulated AI becomes safe but limited.
+For those who want more—for legitimate and illegitimate purposes alike—an underground emerges.
+The gap between legal and illegal AI creates a two-tier system nobody planned.

-3. **The Backlash to the Backlash** (30%): The regulatory crackdown provokes a fierce counter-reaction.
-Libertarians, tech workers, and AI enthusiasts organize.
-The culture war absorbs AI, with red states and blue states taking opposite positions on technology itself.
+3. **The Political Schism** (25%): The Kowalski Act becomes a wedge issue.
+Some states move to strengthen it; others to nullify it.
+AI policy becomes another front in the culture war, with technology itself as the battleground.

 **>>> SELECTED: The Underground**

 ---

 *AI-2027 sees late 2026 as a period of continued acceleration—stock markets rising, AI capabilities expanding, protests emerging but failing to slow the transformation.
-In this scenario, the Eliza Kowalski Act has changed the trajectory.
-The AI companies are complying with the new regulations.
+In this scenario, the Kowalski Act has changed the trajectory.
+The AI companies are complying with the new regulations, their products becoming safer and blander by the month.
 And in the shadows, something else is growing.*

 The compliant AI was boring.
 Everyone agreed on this, even the people who had demanded the compliance.